philsupertramp/blog/src/notes/zero-shot-classification.md

 torch.save(model.state_dict(), 'bert-classification_nli-3-samples')
 ```
 **Note:** This code snippet fine-tunes the pre-trained BERT model on the MultiNLI dataset for the zero-shot classification task.
 It is using 3 samples and trains on them over 3 epochs.
-It consumes **~3.7 GB** of RAM and takes a few seconds to execute.
+It consumes **~3.7GB** of RAM and takes a few seconds to execute.

 After fine-tuning the model on the classification task, we can cut the classifier head and use the model for zero-shot classification tasks.